 • Prevention of iron deficiency during pregnancy and lactation, with heavy menstruation, etc.

-• Impaired absorption of iron in the intestine (for example, with inflammatory diseases intestines, stomach, etc.);
+• Impaired absorption of iron in the intestines (for example, with inflammatory diseases intestines, stomach, etc.);

-• Inability, for any reason, to take iron preparations by mouth.
+• Inability for any reason to take iron supplements orally.

 Ferrum Lek - instructions for use

-All dosage forms of Ferrum Lek are intended for use in various dosages in the following possible cases:
+All dosage forms of Ferrum Lek are intended for use in different dosages in the following possible cases:

 • Prevention of anemia and iron deficiency;